 Be realistic about your specific needs.

-For example, a 5-person startup where everyone works in the same office will likely focus on:
+For example, a five-person startup where everyone works in the same office will likely focus on:

 - Web-based communication

 - Face-to-face meetings